Bott vanishing using GIT and quantization: The case of and

 \subsection{Main result}

 Now we can prove the main result.

-\begin{proof}[Proof of Theorem \ref{main theorem}] If $X^{us}$ has codimension $1$, then we are done by Lemma \ref{is toric} and the fact that every smooth projetive toric variety satisfies Bott vanishing (see the references given in \S\ref{introduction section} or Theorem \ref{thm bott for toric}).
+\begin{proof}[Proof of Theorem \ref{main theorem}] Note that in our case $PGL_2$ acts freely on $X^{ss}=X^s$, so the GIT quotient $Y$ is indeed a smooth projective variety.
+If $X^{us}$ has codimension $1$, then we are done by Lemma \ref{is toric} and the fact that every smooth projective toric variety satisfies Bott vanishing (see the references given in \S\ref{introduction section} or Theorem \ref{thm bott for toric}).
 Otherwise, by Lemma \ref{L'=L} it suffices to show vanishing for $\Omega^j_Y \otimes L$, where $L$ is the descent of the polarization $\mathcal{L}$.
 If $j=0$, then $H^i(Y,L)=H^i(X,\mathcal{L})^G$ which is certainly $0$ for $i>0$.
 Assume $j\geq 1$.

 From Corollary \ref{can use teleman}, $H^i(Y,\Omega_Y^j \otimes \mathcal{L})=H^i(\mathfrak{X},\Lambda^j L_{\mathfrak{X}} \otimes \mathcal{L})$.
 This is zero for $i\neq 0,j$ by Corollary \ref{almost bott}.
 By Lemma \ref{F computes hypercohomology}, we need to show $\mathcal{H}^j(F^\cdot)^G=0$, where $F^\cdot$ is given by (\ref{koszul F}).
 That is, we need to show that the map